 Earlier this year I had a dream.
-I saw a pair of hands shaking out a T-Shirt with ‘GO’ written on it.
+I saw a pair of hands shaking out a t-shirt with ‘GO’ written on it.
 The foot of the ‘G’ was fashioned to look like an arrow pointing at the ‘O’, which represented planet Earth.
-The message was clear and stirred up an aching passion to take the gospel to the nations.
-I was just emerging from four years of ‘recalibration’, that part of our walk where God disciplines and we, hopefully, adjust.
-Like a bodybuilder doing curls with a dumbbell in each hand, my vocabulary for the past four years had consisted of two words; repent, forgive, repent, forgive, over and over, repeatedly working those two muscles as God worked anger and bitterness out of me, down at ‘Humility Gym’.
+The message was clear, and stirred up an aching passion in me to take the gospel to the nations.
+I was just emerging from four years of ‘recalibration’ – that part of our walk where God disciplines and we, hopefully, adjust.
+Like a bodybuilder doing curls with a dumbbell in each hand, my vocabulary for the past four years had consisted of the two words ‘repent’ and ‘forgive’, over and over, repeatedly working those two muscles as God worked anger and bitterness out of me, down at ‘Humility Gym’.

-I had no idea what ‘GOING’ would look like but I began dreaming again, and the opportunities soon rolled in.
+I had no idea what ‘GOING’ would look like, but I began dreaming again, and the opportunities soon rolled in.
 In fact, God had already begun orchestrating things a few months previously when we (my wife and I) had spent 4 days over December at Provence in Wellington with our dear friends Ian & Tess Richardson of iKhaya le Themba.
-A plan was hatched to have Joshua Generation Church’s Green Point Congregation (which we are a part of) visit for a playdate with the kids from some surrounding locations in Wellington, whilst a smaller team would help Ian with the garden.
-And so, plans became spirited action, and the day ended up being a great success with twenty odd people pitching in.
+A plan was hatched to have Joshua Generation Church’s Green Point Congregation (of which we are a part) visit for a playdate with the kids from some surrounding locations in Wellington, whilst a smaller team would help Ian with the garden.
+And so, plans became spirited action, and the day ended up being a great success, with twenty odd people pitching in.

 Then came the announcement that our congregation would be heading to our Four12 Partners Kingdom Community Church in Richards Bay to fellowship with and encourage them.
-I remember quietly weighing up the decision; to fly, using money I didn’t have at the time, to the other side of the country, for just a weekend didn’t make sense at all, but my heart was leaping and so I went.
-We could not have fitted more relationship building, mutual love, passion and encouragement into a weekend if we’d tried and our small team returned home brimming over.
-One Sunday morning, a few weeks later, a few of us went to support Ross Gillespie who was preaching at a Four12 partnering church in Mitchell’s Plain.
+I remember quietly weighing up the decision to fly to the other side of the country for just a weekend, using money I didn’t have at the time, which didn’t make sense at all, but my heart was leaping and so I went.
+We could not have fitted more relationship building, mutual love, passion and encouragement into a weekend if we’d tried, and our small team returned home brimming over.
+One Sunday morning, a few weeks later, a few of us went to support Ross Gillespie, who was preaching at a Four12 partnering church in Mitchell’s Plain.
 It was an epic introduction to the Cape Flats and I was hooked!